bcgov/aps-infra-platform/documentation/how-to/sdx-edge-servers.md

 - `diff` : dry run showing what will be updated if the `apply` is used
 - `delete` : deletes the configuration

-For `action=apply` you can specify `dryRun=true` if you want to see what changes will be applied without the changes actually being made.

 === "Restish CLI"

     Help information about the operation to generate and apply Gateway configuration: